The Horn Papers

 Whereas the Virginia statute which first authorized the issuing of coins was passed in 1773.

 All this is especially outrageous because was perpetrated, and succeeded, at the village level.
 It is as though your sister had died from eating a poisoned hotdog at the church supper.
 This story hurts.
 We mean it to hurt.
 We mean it to be memorable.
-Don't get suckered by it.
+The moral is this: Don't get suckered.
 Don't swallow everything people hand you.
 Test your hotdog on a live dog, before committing yourself.
 Or your sister.
 Or your family's reputation.

 The whole Horn Papers story was printed in the first of the items mentioned below, and is reprinted in abridged form in the second, along with many other edifying examples of the perils of naive history.
 The third item is included merely for its value as a tragic artifact of misplaced historical trust:

 - Arthur Pierce Middleton and Douglass Adair.
 The Mystery of the Horn Papers.
 William and Mary Quarterly 3ser v4 (October 1947) 409-443.